Centripetal Force Calculator

 • Mass (m): The object’s mass in kilograms.

-• Velocity (v): The object's velocity in meters per second.
+• Velocity (v): The linear (tangential) speed in meters per second.

-• Radius (r): The radius of the circular path in meters.
+• Radius (r): The distance from the center of rotation in meters.

-• Centripetal Force (Fc): The force in newtons.
+• Centripetal Force (Fc): The inward force required to keep the object on its path.

 How It Works: A Step-by-Step Example